 When the Drill Mode is enabled, you will see a set of controls in the visual header that allow you to navigate through the data hierarchy.

-• Drill up: Click on the first button to move to the previous level of the data hierarchy.
-This action will display the previous column in the Categories data role.
+Drill up: Click on the first button to move to the previous level of the data hierarchy.
+This action will display the previous column in the Categories field well.
 If you are already at the top level, this button will be disabled.

 Learn more on the official documentation.